kanishka-linux/ReadManga/README.md

 (Ubuntu or Debian based distro users can also go to Release section or Package folder,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb' )

-(If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz, then first remove readmanga.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/ReadMangaKA/src/')
+(If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove readmanga.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/ReadMangaKA/src/')

 #Screenshot
 ![ReadManga](/Images/sample.png)